halftime/Data-Dumps/README.md

 # Belgium soft sportbooks, an overview

-**Shoutout to (one of) the most useless regulatory instutution in Belgium!**
+**Shoutout to (one of) the most useless regulatory instutution(s) in Belgium!**

 The Gaming Commission (GC) was established by the Gambling Act of 7 May 1999.
 The GC is the official regulator of the gambling sector.

-**The GC is lobbied, and backdoor funded by the sportsbooks thru politics.
-The NATIONAL LOTTERY is involved themselves as they operate the sportsbook Scooore**
+**The GC is lobbied, and backdoor funded by the sportsbooks themselves.
+Even the NATIONAL LOTTERY is involved as they operate the sportsbook Scooore**

 ## scooore.be
 - Unibet copy